zyprex/NeoTab/README.md

 # Neo-Tab

-Neo Tab is a simple web navigation page which can be customized content as you wish
+Neo Tab is a simple web navigation page which can be customized content as you wish, it less than 25kb.

 the essential example of configure file